eurostat/NLP4Stat/README.md

 - KD model
 - Scrapper : Pyhton project where the various spiders are implemented
 - Script SQL : Script to build the content database
-- Use Case A Widgets Demo
+- Use Case A Widgets Demo : for demonstration of ipywidgets only
+- Use Case A Query builder: Script towards a query builder, still based only on scraped content (Glossary articles)

 ## Project instantiation